 Compliance with liquidity policies and risk limits is tracked by Group Market Risk and reported into the Senior Management Enterprise Risk Management Committee and via the Group Enterprise Risk Management Unit to the Board Enterprise Risk Management Committee.

-(i) Financial assets and liabilities
+- c.
+Liquidity risk (continued) - (i) Financial assets and liabilities